zipi-io/zipi-cli/ReadMe.md

 ```
    zipi-cli unpublish example
 ```
-# More Features - Policies
+# More Advanced Features - Security, Caching, Definitions and Time
 Zipi provides an number of advanced features covered in this section including:
 * security policies
 * swager, raml definitions